alandekok/jlibtool/README.md

 If the name is `CC`, then it acts as a C compiler.
 If the name is `CXX`, then it acts as a C++ compiler.
 If the name is `LINK`, it behaves like a (C) linker.
 The special names `LINK.c` and `LINK.cxx` behave as C and C++ linkers.

-You can also create a soft link so that you don't have to pass the name:
+You can also create a symlink from these names to jlibtool.
+When you build using the "CC" program, jlibtool _just figures it out_.

     $ ln -sf jlibtool CC
     $ ./CC -c foo.c -o foo.lo